RPS Composers programme

 Laurence Osborn, RPS Composer 2018

-Our current cohort of emerging composers are writing for Cheltenham Festival, Music in the Round, Philharmonia, Presteigne Festival, RLPO’s Ensemble 10/10 and Wigmore Hall.
+Our current cohort of emerging composers are writing for Cheltenham Festival, Music in the Round, the Philharmonia, Presteigne Festival and Wigmore Hall.
 To give you a greater impression of what is offered, you can read about our current commissions and the composers fulfilling them on our website.
-While plans are still taking shape, we expect most of these opportunities will be offered anew in the year ahead.

 With each composer, we set the brief and parameters for the work they’re going to write with their respective festival, ensemble or venue in early Autumn 2020.
-A provisional submission date will be agreed at this point, and the composers are then free to set about writing their works.
+A provisional submission date will be agreed, and the composers are then free to set about writing their works.
 Premieres usually take place from May to December the following year.

 Who is it open to?
 Vitally, you should be at a stage where you are able to demonstrate genuine commitment to establishing a career as a composer, both in what you write in your application, and also in the proficiency of the music you submit.
 You may have recently graduated or be coming to the end of your studies, but equally a formal degree or equivalent qualification is not compulsory.
 We recognise that composers pursue many different routes, so we look forward to hearing your individual story.

-Please note, this opportunity is not open to those studying at undergraduate or Masters level from September 2020 onwards.
+Please note, this opportunity is not open to those studying at undergraduate or Masters level during the year of the programme.
 If you are still studying, we recommend that you focus on all that your college or university can offer, and you’re welcome to apply in a future year.
 Composers working towards a PhD are welcome to apply.
 Equally, given its purpose to help establish your career, this opportunity is only for those aged 18 and above.

 We're always keen to hear from those who have not considered applying to the RPS before, but are equally pleased to hear from those who have and read about what they have achieved recently.